-catastrophes, or reputed as such131, numerous properties continue to become degraded due to the lack of necessary measures observed during the first cycle of periodic reports, completed in 2006132.
-In 2008, ICOMOS also noted in an increasing tendency in frequent cases of discontinuity between the national and local authorities, in particular as concerns the approval mechanisms for planning and development133.
+&lt;sup>127 Anarchical constructions, high-rise building projects that, as regards the Europe-North America zone, threaten 7.2% of properties having been the subject of a state of conservation report in 2009 (cf. WHC-10/34.COM/7C).
+At the 27th session in 2003, the Committee decided that World Heritage properties were forbidden areas for prospecting and mining exploitation of gas and petroleum, but this principle has not been respected.
+A quarter of catastrophes, or reputed as such, numerous properties continue to become degraded due to the lack of necessary measures observed during the first cycle of periodic reports, completed in 2006.
+In 2008, ICOMOS also noted in an increasing tendency in frequent cases of discontinuity between the national and local authorities, in particular as concerns the approval mechanisms for planning and development.

 197. Several thematic programmes attempt to assist States Parties in limiting the effects of these threats on World Heritage properties.
 The thematic programme for World Heritage Cities (2001) provides advice and technical assitance to governments and to local authorities to assist them in responding to needs of modernisation whilst conserving the historic character and identity.
-The thematic programme on sustainable tourism134 (2001) has as objective to limit the negative impacts of tourism, to associate local communities in sustainable development and to provide resources for the maintenance of the properties.
-According to the evaluation presented at the 34th session, due to the lack of strategic reflection, the actions undertaken were dispersed and the programme did not have any significant impact135.
+The thematic programme on sustainable tourism (2001) has as objective to limit the negative impacts of tourism, to associate local communities in sustainable development and to provide resources for the maintenance of the properties.
+According to the evaluation presented at the 34th session, due to the lack of strategic reflection, the actions undertaken were dispersed and the programme did not have any significant impact.
 The Programme on Forests (2001) notably financed capacity building activities and the preparation of a guide on management measures to be taken to mitigate the effects of climate change.

-198. The studies presented at the request of the Committee at the 30th session at Vilnius in 2006, then in 2009136, demonstrate a very worrying increase in impacts linked to climate change, and this for both natural properties137 as well as cultural properties138 and mixed ones.
-If, for cultural heritage, measures for prevention and adjustment are likely to mitigate the impact of these changes, assuming the necessary financial means are made available, (sometimes very important, as for the MOSE project in Venice), the perspectives are particularly gloomy for natural heritage139.
+198. The studies presented at the request of the Committee at the 30th session at Vilnius in 2006, then in 2009, demonstrate a very worrying increase in impacts linked to climate change, and this for both natural properties as well as cultural properties and mixed ones.
+If, for cultural heritage, measures for prevention and adjustment are likely to mitigate the impact of these changes, assuming the necessary financial means are made available, (sometimes very important, as for the MOSE project in Venice), the perspectives are particularly gloomy for natural heritage.

-131 Natural catastrophes (that often include pressure from human activity) and disasters have affected about 20% of properties having required the presentation of a state of conservation report to the Committee for the period 2005-2009.
+&lt;sup>131 Natural catastrophes (that often include pressure from human activity) and disasters have affected about 20% of properties having required the presentation of a state of conservation report to the Committee for the period 2005-2009.
 The proportion rose between 2005 and 2009 from 12% to 27% for natural properties and from 12.7% to 21% for cultural properties (Cf. WHC-10/34.COM/7C).